bashbadger/ckad/README.md

 <details>
 <summary>Tasks to be comfortable with before taking the exam.</summary>

-Be able to accomplish these tasks using `kubectl` with `explain`, `--help` and the Kubernetes documentation.

-Use `kubectl create <resource> --help` for helpful examples.

 - Build and tag a container image using a Dockerfile.
 - Save a container image to a tar archive.
 - Create a Job and CronJob.